 Many people don’t need to choose one over the other immediately.
 In fact, a common and effective path is to begin freelancing, gain experience and stability, then slowly transition into business ownership.

-For example, a freelance virtual assistant can begin hiring subcontractors, eventually creating a full-service agency.
+For example, a freelance virtual assistant can begin hiring subcontractors and eventually create a full-service agency.
 A freelance graphic designer can build a design studio with a team.
 It all depends on your vision and how far you want to take it.

 In the end, both freelancing and business ownership offer freedom, flexibility, and control over your career, just in different ways.
 Choose the one that aligns with your current lifestyle and long-term goals.
 And remember, your path can evolve.

-Whether you’re freelancing, starting a business, or still figuring things out, take small steps each day toward your dream life.
+Whether you’re freelancing, starting a business, or still figuring things out, take small steps each day toward a work life that feels both sustainable and meaningful.
+At A Joyful Life, we believe success isn’t just about income, but about presence, peace, and purpose.